Metrics and Reports by SolveroX

 You see the three most important metrics to Service Delivery:

-1. In the first section called "Bucketed Metrics", you see the response and resolution times, their SLA metrics, and the satisfaction ratings from your customers.
+1. In the first section called "Bucketed Metrics", you see the response/resolution times, their SLA metrics and the satisfaction ratings from your customers.
 All the graphs and tables are interactive.

 Example JQLs to use